Kyberturvallisuuden-kurssi/Exercises/Week5/README.md

-Introduction to Practical Cyber Security Testing - Week 5
+Introduction to Practical Cyber Security Testing - Week 5: Software faults
 ====

 ## About the lab

+Topic: Conformance vs. negative testing, unit tests, fuzzing, git — (concepts)

 TODO: add descriptory text about the lab and this week's topic